Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 Hang on, this ain't Cannon Fodder!

 What do you get if you merge together "Horace Goes Skiing" with Cannon Fodder?
-Easy, it's called Whipper Snapper's Race by Petr Sumbera of New Design.
-This was developed using Omikron Basic and stars Max - a dude who goes skiing through many vertically-scrolling levels through places that look (umm) very familiar...
+Easy, it's called Whipper Snapper's Race by Petr Sumbera of New Design using Omikron Basic.
+The game stars Max - a dude who goes skiing down many vertically scrolling levels in places that look (umm) spookily familiar...

-Navigate left/right to pass each obstacle as you ski - but don't bump into anything otherwise, you fall flat on your bum!
-Pushing up will reduce your speed whilst pulling down will increase it and fire will perform a leap into the air.
-Passwords are used to access the "missions" without having to start over from the beginning.
-Yes!!
+Navigate left/right to pass each obstacle as you ski—but don't bump into anything else; you'll fall flat on your bum!
+Pushing up will reduce your speed, pulling down will increase it, and firing will perform a leap into the air.
+Passwords are used to access the "missions" without starting over from the beginning!!

-Graphically, I could never complain because it looks just like Cannon Fodder and has superb attention to detail.
+Graphically, I could never complain because it is Cannon Fodder with superb attention to detail.
 Of course, it's all ripped and unoriginal but I do not care!
-The music is in stereo by Tomas Kucera and sounds funky - I'm sure you will leave it playing for a long while.
+The funky music is in stereo by Tomas Kucera and I'm sure you will leave it playing for a long while.
 In-game sound effects are ace but I won't spoil that surprise for you!

 Thursday, January 14, 2016